Environmental Protection

 Waste management

 We strive to minimize the waste we generate and improve our waste management.
 We always try to reuse and recycle as much waste as possible.
-But our primary objective is to not produce any waste in the first place.
-We produced 158 kilotons of operational waste in 2021, 8.1 kilotons less than in 2020.
+The increase in waste in 2023 is largely due to the demolition of Uniper’s coal-fired power plants Kiel and Datteln 1-3 in Germany.

 Promoting biodiversity

 We recognize that our operations have the potential to impact biodiversity, directly and indirectly.
 We therefore aim to minimize these risks by complying with applicable laws and regulations and by managing our assets carefully.
-We also collaborate with government agencies and nature-conservation organizations to promote biodiversity at and near our assets.
-We contributed five voluntary initiatives to the two companies’ total of 13.
-During 2022, we’ll develop a science-based strategy to measure and enhance the biodiversity of our operations and new projects.
+We also collaborate with government agencies and nature conservation organizations to promote biodiversity at and near our assets.
+By the end of 2024 we want to define metrics and targets that capture the global benefits of our decarbonization as well as the local benefits of improving biodiversity management at and near our assets.

 Dr. Andreas Niehoff Head of Sustainability & Systems